Haze Gray and Underway

 Badger's service took her from the shipyards of California, where she was built, across the Pacific to Hawaii, the Orient, Middle East, Africa and all points in between.

-In 1998 she was sunk in two miles of water near the Hawaiian Islands as part of a training exercise.
+In 1998 she was sunk in two miles of water northwest of the Hawaiian island of Kauai as part of a training exercise called RIMPAC98.

 A better fate than the cutting torches of the scrap yards I suppose, yet somehow, like losing an old friend.